Bolotnaya Square case: Dmitry Buchenkov

 On December 2, 2016, Dmitry Buchenkov, who claims he was not in Moscow on the day of the demonstration, was detained.
 He was released from jail and put under house arrest in 2017.
-Consecutively, he secretly fled Russia and was granted asylum in Lithuania in June 2018.
+He then secretly fled Russia and was granted asylum in Lithuania in June 2018.
 In December 2019, the prosecution in Russia demanded an 8-year term in jail for Buchenkov.
 He was sentenced to 2 years and 5 months in prison.
 He currently lives in exile.

 Alexandra Dukhanina

 Born in 1993.
 A student at the Moscow State university School of Translation and Interpretation, specializing in German.
-She was detained on May 27 and has been placed under house arrest.
-She us accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and using force against a representative of the authorities (paragraph 1, article 318 of the Russian Criminal Code).
-She is facing up to thirteen years in prison.
+She was detained on May 27 and was placed under house arrest.
+She was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and using force against a representative of the authorities (paragraph 1, article 318 of the Russian Criminal Code).
+She faced up to thirteen years in prison.
 She was accused of throwing pieces of asphalt at the Special Unit policemen.
-The injured party suffered skin reddening and physical pain.
+An injured party suffered skin reddening and physical pain.
 Alexandra Dukhanina was placed under house arrest until November 24, 2013.
-HShe was sentenced to 3 years and 3 months of suspended sentence.
+She was sentenced to 3 years and 3 months of suspended sentence.